Scoop Hybrid Workforce Terms of Service

 “Documentation” means Scoop’s then-current guides and manuals describing the use and operation of the Workplace Planner that Scoop makes generally available for the Workplace Planner.

-“Workplace Planner” means the generally available web-based, on-line, hosted software listed on an Order including, without limitation, all corrections, updates, modifications, releases, versions, and enhancements to such software that Scoop releases to its customers generally.
+"Hybrid Workforce Platform" or “Workplace Planner” means the generally available web-based, on-line, hosted software listed on an Order including, without limitation, all corrections, updates, modifications, releases, versions, and enhancements to such software that Scoop releases to its customers generally.

 “Malicious Code” means viruses, worms, time bombs, Trojan horses, malware, and other harmful or malicious code, files, scripts, agents or programs.